+It may sound a little strange to choose "print" when you want to save, but it works.
 Whether you're saving a Word file or a fillable PDF form, your computer may have a print to PDF option.
 This feature is native to Macs and Windows 10 machines, and might be available on your older Windows PC depending on all your installed software.

 To do this, just go to File > Print and choose the PDF printer (if available).
-It might be called simple Adobe PDF, Print to PDF, Microsoft Print to PDF, Acrobat Distiller, PDF Distiller, or something similar.
+It might be called simply Adobe PDF, Print to PDF, Microsoft Print to PDF, Acrobat Distiller, PDF Distiller, or something similar.
 You'll be prompted to give your PDF a name and choose where to save it.

 If you're working in any Microsoft program, you can save your file to PDF by exporting it.
 See this article from Microsoft Support on Exporting a Microsoft Office file to PDF.